nvnlo/OCR-task/README.md

 ## Instructions:

 This problem requires you to digitize the numbers in the `data` folder of this directory.
+These numbers were pulled from a historical hydrological document like the one we would be working to digitize.
 To do so:

 1. Fork this repository to create your own to work out of.
 Make it a public repository.
 Clone it to your local computer.
 1. Create a `code/` folder .
 Write Python code in this folder which generates an `output.txt` file (housed in the main repository).
 This file will list all the numbers written on the images in the `data/` folder in the order of their image name, with a new number on each new line.